blocknotes/manual-generator/README.md

 A Crystal program to generate PDF manuals from an HTML documentation site.

-It gets all the links found in a table of contents element, concatenates them and convert it to a unique PDF using [wkhtmltopdf-crystal](https://github.com/blocknotes/wkhtmltopdf-crystal).
+It gets all the links found in a table of contents element, downloads them and converts to a unique PDF using [wkhtmltopdf-crystal](https://github.com/blocknotes/wkhtmltopdf-crystal).

 ## Install